w5xd/PacketThermometer/README.md

 https://www.mouser.com/Tools/Project/Share?AccessID=548d5f9ecc</a>.
 The headers and battery holders, and any hardware needed to mount in an enclosure are also needed.

-While the PCB has multiple positions for placing sensors, the sketch only reports one of them.
+While the PCB has multiple positions for placing temperature sensors, the sketch reports temperature from just one of them.
 The board position for the TMP102 accommodates that chip's 0.5mm lead spacing.
 That small spacing is challenging to hand assemble.
 I succeeded on three boards, but in the first two attempts, I had to hand rework after the SMD oven bake resulted in one or more leads not connected.